Open-Network-Insight/oni-ml/SPARKCONF.md

 ##Spark Configuration

-oni-ml main component uses Spark and Spark SQL to analyze network events and thus produce a list of least probable events or most suspicious.
+oni-ml main component uses Spark and Spark SQL to analyze network events and produce a list of least probable events or most suspicious.

-Before running oni-ml users need to set up some configurations required by this component and follow the next recommendations.
+Before running oni-ml users need to configure the component.
+Here are our recommended settings.

 ### Yarn tuning

-oni-ml Spark application is conceived to [run on a _Yarn_ cluster](http://spark.apache.org/docs/latest/running-on-yarn.html) and depending on the amount of data users are planning to analyze it might result very important to tune _Yarn_ cluster before running oni-ml or not.
+oni-ml Spark application has been developed and tested on CDH [Yarn](http://spark.apache.org/docs/latest/running-on-yarn.html) clusters.
+Careful tuning of the Yarn cluster may be necessary before analyzing large amounts of data with oni-ml.

 For small data sets, perhaps a couple of hundreds of gigabytes of CSV data, default _Yarn_ configurations should be enough but if users try to analyze hundreds of gigabytes of data in parquet format it's probable that it don't work; _Yarn_ most likely will start killing